Davvos11/haskell-module8-docker/README.md

 docker-compose run --service-ports haskell
 ```

-If you want to do something inside the container before running *ghci* (like changing to another directory), you can add `bash` add the end of the command and you will get a normal shell.
+If you want to do something inside the container before running *ghci* (like changing to another directory), you can add `bash` add the end of the command and you will get a normal shell, or you can add any command add the end (instead of `bash`).

 Files created inside the docker container do have *root* as their owner, to access them from the outside you can use for example `sudo chown $USER:$USER ./filename`